Elena Botts v. Johns Hopkins University

 • Each Settlement Class member who does not opt out of the Litigation will receive a proportionate share of the Settlement Fund depending upon how much in tuition and fees they paid to Defendant for in-person educational services for the Spring 2020 Semester.
 These amounts include out-of-pocket payments and payments financed by student loans.
 Scholarships provided by Defendant do not count toward the amount considered paid, so someone who received little or no scholarship support would receive more under the Settlement Agreement than someone who received substantial scholarship support from Defendant.

 • This lawsuit was brought by Named Plaintiff Elena Botts, who took a lead role in the Litigation and assisted in its resolution.
-In addition to her proportional share as described in FAQ 4, the Court has awarded her an additional $12,500 from the original Settlement Fund and $3,266.30 from the Additional Students Settlement Fund to reflect the time and energy she expended on behalf of herself and Settlement Class members.
+In addition to her proportional share as described in FAQ 4, the Court has awarded her an additional $12,500 from the original Settlement Fund, $3,266.30 from the Additional Students Settlement Fund, and $3,787.92 from the Second Additional Students Settlement Fund to reflect the time and energy she expended on behalf of herself and Settlement Class members.
 The Court may choose to award a different amount.

 • You do not need to do anything to participate in the settlement.
 If you do not respond, we will mail you a check after the Court approves the Settlement.